emberjs/rfcs/text/0977-v2-app-format.md

 Each of the following sections go into detail of all the changes between the current blueprint and the new proposal which is currently being developed at https://github.com/embroider-build/app-blueprint

+### Removal of requirejs support

+The default build system that will be used in this new blueprint will be Vite and for the most part Vite requires that your app is described in terms of ES Modules.
+The default build from `ember-cli` would express all of your modules using AMD and requirejs `define()` statements.
+There is an open RFC for [Strict ES Module Support](https://github.com/emberjs/rfcs/pull/938) that removes Ember's reliance on AMD to define modules and that RFC would be a requirement for this one i.e. when building with Vite you essentially have no requirejs module support.
+This means that any addon or application that interacts with requirejs would need to be updated for people to upgrade to this new blueprint.

+### Top level await added

+Since we are now using ES Modules througout the whole application it now becomes possible to use [top-level-await](https://v8.dev/features/top-level-await) in the module-scope of any of your files.
+This opens up a lot of possibliites for Ember developers and is a great example of how adopting standards helps to bring improvments from the wider ecosystem to Ember developers.

 ## Detailed design

 In this section I'm going to go through each of the changes in the new proposed blueprint, in each section I will do my best to explain the reasoning for why it needs to be like this but if you have any questions or comments please feel free to comment on the RFC and we will try to update that section.